 Story of the Becoming

-An idea came about during an analysis session with Dr. Daniele Cardelli, Founder and Director of the James Hillman Institute, where I am in advanced training and whose international development I coordinate.
+An idea came about during an analysis session with Dr. Daniele Cardelli, Founder and Director of the James Hillman Institute, where I trained as analytical philosopher and psychoanalyst, and whose international development I am responsible for.

-Wondering about how my expertise in sustainability and my deepened knowledge of self and life would shape into a new endeavor, as I played with the concepts of ecopsychology and archetypal psychoanalysis, a term came to Dr. Cardelli’s mind –ecopsychonalysis, or ecoanalysis (for short).
-This term grasps what I develop and offer at this moment of my life.
+Wondering about how my expertise in sustainability and deepened knowledge of self would shape into a new endeavor, a term coalesced during analysis with Dr. Cardelli –ecopsychonalysis, or ecoanalysis (for short).

-Standing on the shoulders of giants, I cannot but start by mentioning my psychoanalyst Daniele Cardelli, who has dedicated his life and career to the enhancement and diffusion of James Hillman’s philosophical and psychoanalytical heritage, with, of course, a personal touch.
-I also thank the many people that have contributed to my ‘soul making’, as Dr. Hillman calls the process of interrogating oneself– teachers, partners, family and parents, who, moved by similar forces than mine, exposed me to a value rich, challenging, and culturally diverse upbringing.
+Standing on the shoulders of giants, I cannot but start thanking Daniele Cardelli, who has dedicated his life and career to the enhancement and diffusion of James Hillman’s philosophical and psychoanalytical heritage, with, of course, a personal touch.
+I also thank the many people that have contributed to my ‘soul making’, as Dr. Hillman calls the process of interrogating oneself– teachers, partners, family and parents, who, moved by forces similar to mine, exposed me to value rich, challenging, and culturally diverse environments.

 2nd-3rd century tauroctony scene of God Mithra slaying the bull in a cave, Louvre Museum